-Baker Inspection Group is the choice for a professional swimming pool inspection throughout the Central Valley.
+Baker Inspection Group is the choice for a professional swimming pool inspection throughout the greater Tallahassee area.
 We provide to you our industry-leading inspection and inspection report that reviews all the components of your swimming pool.

-We will perform a visual and operational inspection of the pool, related equipment and areas around the pool that may be impacted by the pool.
-We report on safety issues, condition and functions of the pool, equipment and ancillary items.
+We will perform a visual and operational inspection of the pool, related equipment, and areas around the pool that may be impacted by the pool.
+We report on safety issues, conditions, and functions of the pool, equipment, and ancillary items.